fram-lang/fram-doc/src/intro/named-parameters.md

 The mechanism of named parameters is one of the central features of the Fram programming language.
-With the support of other language constructs, named parameters are used to express a variety of advanced programming features, such parametric polymorphism, existential types, record types, and ML-like module system.
+With the support of other language constructs, named parameters are used to express a variety of advanced programming features, such as parametric polymorphism, existential types, record types, and ML-like module system.
 Here we give a brief overview of named parameters in Fram.

 ## Parametric Polymorphism and Type Schemes